aodn/rimrep-examples/README.md

 After making this repository available locally by either cloning or downloading it, you need to ensure all packages used in this repository are already installed in your local machine.
 If you are missing any packages in your machine, you will not be able to run the example notebooks.

 The good news is that you will not need to go through every notebook checking the libraries you need.
 We are providing some files that will automate this process for you whether you use `R`, `Python`, or both.

+**Note:** You will only need to complete the set up steps once per machine.
+This should be done prior to running the notebooks for the first time.
+Also note that if you plan to use notebooks in one language, either `R` or `Python`, there is no need to follow the set up steps for the programming language that you do NOT need.

 ### `R` users
 If you are using the `R` notebooks, run the following two lines in the `RStudio` console: